maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program opens the file /tmp/file and gets its status using fstat, storing the result in buf.
-If fstat succeeds, it prints "Got the status of /tmp/file".
-If fstat fails, it prints "Failed to get the status of /tmp/file.".*
+*In this example, the program opens the file `/tmp/file` and gets its status using `fstat`, storing the result in buf.
+If `fstat` succeeds, it prints "Got the status of /tmp/file".
+If `fstat` fails, it prints "Failed to get the status of /tmp/file.".*
 *If the file fails to open, it prints "Failed to open /tmp/file.".*